 You’re at a Buffalo Bills game or another sporting event having a good time.
 You’ve had a few beers, the game’s been exciting.
 Perhaps things start to get a bit out of control — simple posturing or rivalry escalates into a fight.
 Before you know it, law enforcement is on the scene and you feel a hand grabbing your shoulder.
 Without thinking, you resist, do whatever it takes to free yourself.
 Soon, you find yourself charged with resisting arrest or even assault of an officer.

 Getting the legal help you need to face the charges and minimize the impact of a criminal conviction is critical.
-If you live in Williamsville, New York, or the surrounding area, contact the criminal defense law firm Patrick M. Noe, Jr., Attorney at Law.
+If you live in Amherst, New York, or the surrounding area, contact the criminal defense law firm Patrick M. Noe, Jr., Attorney at Law.
 We can help.
-Call 716-803-8741 for a free initial phone consultation.
+Call 716-803-8741 for a phone consultation.

 Make Sure Your Side Of The Story Is Heard

 At Patrick M. Noe, Jr., Attorney at Law, we understand how matters can escalate and get out of control.
 Whether alcohol, stubbornness or volatility is the trigger that results in resistance, adding a charge of resisting an arrest can negatively impact your situation.
 If you have assaulted an officer in resisting arrest, the matter becomes even more serious.
 You need to work with an attorney who knows how to make sure your side of the story is heard.

 Get A Noncriminal Disposition

 We know what is at stake in your criminal case, and while we can never predict or promise specific outcomes, we will always work toward the goal of obtaining a noncriminal disposition.
 We have successfully represented numerous clients charged with resisting arrest, preventing criminal conviction.
 Our aggressive representation can work for you.